Docs Menu

 This example uses the to_list() method; but in a real application, we recommend using the skip and limit parameters in find to paginate your results.

 The student detail route has a path parameter of id, which FastAPI passes as an argument to the show_student function.
-We use the id to attempt to find the corresponding student in the database.
+It uses the id to attempt to find the corresponding student in the database.

-If a document with the specified id does not exist, we raise an HTTPException with a status of 404.
+If a document with the specified id does not exist, then it raises an HTTPException with a status of 404.

 @app.get(